What’s it like living in Tetuán?

 For those who don’t know, Tetuán is a district in the north of Madrid – north of Cuatro Caminos and South of Plaza Castilla, it occupies a large area on both sides of Calle Bravo Murillo.

-Prices are going up around the city, and so from time to time friends who are looking for cheaper rents ask me: is it safe to live in Tetuán?
+Rent prices are going up around the city, and so from time to time friends (and friendly readers) who are looking for cheaper rents ask me: is it safe to live in Tetuán?

 And my answer is yes.

 As far as I can tell, rumors of gang violence and drug dealing are quite exaggerated.
-There’s some prostitution going on close to La Castellana, but that’s not causing anyone problems either, as far as I can tell.
+There’s some prostitution going on close to La Castellana, mostly in the businessy areas and after dark – but that’s not causing anyone any problems either, as far as I can tell.

 And anyway, Madrid is a very safe city in general.